 The guy held the pass with a blissful look as if I had handed him ten thousand dollars.
 I winked and said, “You found this on the ground.”
 CBC brass would be ticked if they found out I gave away my game pass, to a non-media person no less.

 The man was so stunned he forgot to say ‘thank you.’
 He called over the waitress, paid his tab and made for the door.
 He did all this in about 25 seconds, maybe less.
-I glanced out the window to see him running across 75th Street, like a bat out of hell, dodging traffic, on his way to the Coliseum, dodging traffic.
+I glanced out the window to see him running across 75th Street, like a bat out of hell, dodging traffic, on his way to the Coliseum.
 At the risk of becoming road kill, this fan was not going to waste valuable time waiting for a light to change.

 The game ended with the Oilers scoring an empty-net goal, winning 5-2 and capturing their first Stanley Cup.